-- The Kokoda campaign was fought between the advancing Japanese army and Australian troops across the Kokoda Trail from 29 July – 2 November 1942.
+- The Kokoda campaign was fought in the Australian mandated territories of Papua and New Guinea between the advancing Japanese army troops and Australian troops across the Kokoda Trail from 29 July – 2 November 1942.

 - The major battles fought during the Kokoda campaign were on Ioribaiwa Ridge, Brigade Hill, Templeton’s Crossing, Eora Creek, Isurava, Deniki and Kokoda.

-- The memorial at Isurava was officially opened by Prime Ministers’ John Howard and Sir Michael Somare on 26 August 2002, the 60th anniversary of the battle.
+- The memorial at Isurava was officially opened by Prime Ministers’ John Howard and PNGs Grand Chief, Sir Michael Somare on 26 August 2002, the 60th anniversary of the battle.

 - The traditional landowners of the Kokoda Trail are the Koiari people between Owers Corner and Templeton’s Crossing, and the Orokaiva between Templeton’s Crossing and Kokoda.